 Do you want direct light illuminating the room, or do you want to light the ceiling and bathe in its reflected glow?
 Are you looking for something minimalist and modern, traditional pendant lighting or something indulgent and glamorous?
 Think about the decor in the room and the lighting design choice will become clearer.

 Placing lights behind furniture pointing upwards creates a stunning effect, especially if that’s the only light source in the room.
 You get the ambient illumination of the wall and the 90-degree reflection from the ceiling, and because there’s no direct view of the bulbs, it’s relaxing for the eye, the perfect backdrop for conversation and entertainment.

 Lighting on side tables and sideboards is another favourite.
 It’s out of the way, so brings highlights to distinct areas of the room, which is just perfect for creating a mood and breaking up a monotonous space.

 Again, you can be as traditional or modern as you like, and there’s a real taste for quirky table lights, often based on playful animals, to bring fun to the stuffiest of rooms.
 No side table?
 No problem.
 A floor lamp fits the bill, and it’s as traditional or modern as you like.

-Remember, if you’re entertaining, people don’t feel comfortable if they’re illuminated like museum exhibits – the ambiance is key, and the lighting should obey that rule.
+Remember, if you’re entertaining, people don’t feel comfortable if they’re illuminated like museum exhibits – the ambience is key, and the lighting should obey that rule.
 If you do have downlights over the dining table, keep the shades vertical so the table itself is lit up rather than the guests.
-The way it plays with the flatware, glassware and your instagrammable specialty dish make it all worthwhile.
+The way it plays with the cutlery, glassware and your instagrammable speciality dish make it all worthwhile.